hmaeda/test_convex/README.md

 ```
 $ Rscript test_solution.R bucket=test_bucket key=test_key/file.parquet
 ```
+* N.B.
+The solution assumes the parquet file is in an S3 bucket in the eu-west-1 region

 ## Testing:
 This solution was tested on a pre-built AMI on AWS.
 The details of the AMI are as follows: